 The traditional approach never looks at the entire balance solution.
 It only ever uses the Dynamic RTB to balance a rotor.
 The solution must incorporate BOTH Static & Dynamic balance to achieve an efficient result.

 Traditionally blades were attempted to be matched by a number of administrative methodologies such as matching hours flown on each blade, matching serial numbers or a combination of both.
-Whatever method, more often than not, it boiled down to a time consuming trial and error process to find a matched set of blades tat would fly together.
+Whatever method, more often than not, it boiled down to a time consuming trial and error process to find a matched set of blades that would fly together.

-On teetering heads such as the UH1, operators perform simple “see-saw” or pivot balance.
+On teetering heads such as the UH1, operators perform a simple “see-saw” or pivot balance.
 The limitations of this procedure are listed elsewhere on this site.
 The result of this method however is that it only promotes the use of “sets” of blades – it does not provide a means of making all blades interchangeable.
 This method of static balancing also is limited by using the Dynamic adjustment weights/stations to correct for a static problem – thus reducing the amount of dynamic adjustment available to solve dynamic problems.

 Red: Static/Moment Balance Correction Weights